IBS (Irritable Bowel Syndrome)

 Written by Slawomir (“Swavak”) Gromadzki, MPH

-Fatigue, abdominal pain, bloating, gas, diarrhoea, constipation, nausea, skin rashes, excessive wind (flatulence), etc.
+Fatigue, abdominal pain, bloating, gas, diarrhoea and/or constipation, nausea, skin rashes, excessive wind (flatulence), etc.

-The disease usually starts from the lack of probiotic bacteria in the gut due to bad refined diet, antibiotics, consumption of meat and dairy products, sugar, stimulants, overgrowth of harmful bacteria and candida (yeasts), toxins, stress, lack of dietary fibre, etc. All those factors damage the intestinal walls causing increased intestinal permeability and condition called Leaky gut syndrome.
+The disease is also caused by the lack of probiotic bacteria in the gut due to bad refined diet, use of antibiotics, consumption of meat and dairy products, sugar, stimulants, overgrowth of harmful bacteria and candida (yeasts), toxins, stress, lack of dietary fibre, etc. All those factors damage the intestinal walls causing increased intestinal permeability and condition called leaky gut syndrome.
 As a result toxins instead of being removed from the colon are reabsorbed back into the blood through damaged walls.
 If IBS is left untreated it usually develops into ulcerative colitis which is an autoimmune condition.
-It means that now the immune system recognises colon as the source of the problem it attacks the gastrointestinal tract sending antibodies against it causing inflammation and damage.
+It means that now the immune system recognises colon as the source of the problem and sends antibodies against it causing inflammation and damage.

 1. Consumption of dairy products and any food which may contain milk or cheese;

-3. Lack of probiotic (beneficial bacteria) and overgrowth of bad bacteria in the gut;
+3. Lack of probiotics (beneficial bacteria) and overgrowth of bad bacteria in the gut;

 4. Magnesium deficiency;